kwaldenphd/python-structured-data/README.md

 ## Application

+Q7A: Load a structured data file as a `DataFrame`.
+You're welcome to use your own data file, the file from Thursday's in-class work, or the `sample-data.csv` file provided with this lab ([GitHub](https://github.com/kwaldenphd/football-structured-data/blob/main/background.md#football-rosters), [Google Drive](https://drive.google.com/file/d/1uDNxiBx2gVRmIPR3Ka3-jLguNkcl1LqC/view?usp=sharing)).
+- [Click here](https://github.com/kwaldenphd/football-structured-data/blob/main/background.md#football-rosters) for more background on the sample data.

+Q7B: Using the DataFrame you created for Q7A, write code that accomplishes the following tasks.
+Your answer for these items should include a Python program + comments that document process and explain your code.
+- Shows the first five rows
+- Shows the last five rows
+- Checks the data types for each column
+- Returns a technical summary for the DataFrame

-Q7A: Using the DataFrame you created for Q5, write code that executes AT LEAST FOUR of the following tasks.
+Q7C: Using the DataFrame you created for Q7A, write code that executes AT LEAST FOUR (4) of the following tasks.
 Your answer for these items should include a Python program + comments that document process and explain your code.
 - Sorts a column by ascending values
 - Sorts a column by descending values
 - Selects a specific column in the DataFrame